valthebald/data/README.txt

 * UI to add or alter columns to existing tables managed by Data module
 * Default views for tables managed by Data module

+Use Data Search module

+* If you would like to search one or more columns of your data tables.

 RECOMMENDATIONS
 ===============